romannevedrov37-beep/interstellar-optical-link/literature_notes.md

 **Category:** Forward Error Correction / Reed–Solomon / Space communication
 **Link:** https://arxiv.org/abs/1608.03961

+**Main idea:**
+This paper explains Reed–Solomon codes, decoding algorithms, and their use in space communication coding systems.
+**Why it matters for this project:**
+This source supports the project’s use of Reed–Solomon coding as a forward error correction method for recovering corrupted or erased data.
+**Useful concepts:**
+RS codes, decoding, concatenated coding, CCSDS-style space communication coding systems.

+### Source 05
 **Title:** Optical Communications Coding and Synchronization
 **Author / Organization:** Consultative Committee for Space Data Systems (CCSDS)
 **Year:** 2019